Agoraphobia

 Your symptoms may be mild or severe.
 They can affect your body (physical), your mind (cognitive) and your behaviour.

-• breathing quickly and shallowly
+• breathing quickly and taking shallow breaths

-• your heart beating quickly
+• your heart beating fast

 • feeling sick in your stomach